Sandvine: Internet throttling and censorship

+In Jordan, Sandvine Inc.’s equipment was used to censor an LGBTQ website.
+Egypt’s government relied on Sandvine equipment to block access to independent news sites.
+In Azerbaijan, it was deployed for a social media blackout, current and former employees say.

+But the company’s equipment — which is often used to manage the flow of network traffic — has also been used to censor the internet in more than a dozen countries in recent years, according to three current, five former employees and company documents.
+Those countries include Algeria, Afghanistan, Azerbaijan, Egypt, Eritrea, Jordan, Kuwait, Pakistan, Qatar, Russia, Sudan, Thailand, Turkey, the United Arab Emirates and Uzbekistan, according to Sandvine sales records with government agencies and network operators — both private and government-controlled.
+Sandvine, which is owned by the private equity firm Francisco Partners, said it would stop selling its equipment in Belarus after Bloomberg News reported that it was used to censor the internet during an election.
+In explaining its decision, the company said it abhors “the use of technology to suppress the free flow of information resulting in human rights violations.”

 Support for Internet shutdowns during Belarus protests

 During the 2020–21 Belarusian protests, Belarusian officials shut down internet access with technology made by Sandvine.
 Peter Micek, general counsel at the human rights group Access Now, called on federal authorities to investigate Sandvine and the private equity firm Francisco Partners and questioned the effectiveness of Sandvine's business ethics committee.
 “Their services appear to have been used in Belarus to silence people and to cover up egregious human rights violations”, Micek said.
 According to media reports, there was unease among Sandvine employees about the role of their company in the repression of political protests in Belarus since August 2020.
 In a conference call with employees on September 10, 2020, Sandvine's management, however, seems to have been unapologetic about their role in Belarus: "Alexander Haväng, Sandvine’s chief technology officer, ... said that Sandvine had concluded that the internet, and access to specific material on websites, wasn’t 'a part of human rights'.
 'We don’t want to play world police', he said.
 'We believe that each sovereign country should be allowed to set their own policy on what is allowed and what is not allowed in that country.'"

 On September 15, 2020, Sandvine cancelled its deal with Belarus, citing that the government "used its product to violate human rights".
 However, its hardware was left at two locations near Minsk, which allows the government to control approximately 40% of internet traffic in the country.